Ceasar/Encyclopedia/src/adler_1966.rst

 to trail only by a jury of his peers.
 Once an reader has understood a book, they have elevated themselves almost to peerage with the author.
 Now they are fit to exercise the rights and privileges of their new position.

-There is no book so good that fault cannot be found with it.

 -----